 ECHO

 Danish game developer ULTRA ULTRA closed their doors about a month ago.
 The sole game they put out before that didn't sell well enough to keep them afloat.
 After having played it, I am not surprised.
-ECHO (as it is stylized) has some impressive visual detail but is ultimately a painfully repetitive and unrewarding gaming experience.
+Echo (stylized in caps as ECHO) has some impressive visual detail but is ultimately a painfully repetitive and unrewarding gaming experience.

 Tuesday, June 18, 2019